Ashwini203205/PYTHON/README.md

 types of files,
 FILE MODES,
 FILE OPERATIONS,
-1.Open a file and read data,
+ 1. Open a file and read data,
-2.Open a file and write data(overwrite mode),
+ 2. Open a file and write data(overwrite mode),
-3.Open a file and append data (write at the end of the file), r+,w+,a+.
+ 3 .Open a file and append data (write at the end of the file), r+,w+,a+.

 DAY E: